+Trade receivables mainly represent the receivables from the WESM in 2013 which has a corresponding amount in Other Noncurrent Liabilities (see Note 16).
 Due to its interpretation of the WESM Rules, the PEMC allocates its uncollected receivables due from power purchasers in the WESM to the generators who sold power to the WESM.
-On December 23, 2013, the Supreme Court issued a 60-day Temporary Restraining Order ("TRO") enjoining the Manila Electric Company (MERALCO) and the ERC from implementing the Automatic Generation Rate Adjustment (AGRA) mechanism for the November 2013 billing period.
+On December 23, 2013, the Supreme Court (SC) issued a 60-day Temporary Restraining Order ("TRO") enjoining the MERALCO and the ERC from implementing the Automatic Generation Rate Adjustment (AGRA) mechanism for the November 2013 billing period.
 The AGRA allows automatic pass through of the cost of power purchased from WESM.
 In turn, MERALCO did not pay PEMC a significant portion of its November and December 2013 power bills.
 PEMC in turn, did not pay the Company the full amount of its electricity sales.
-On April 22, 2014, the Supreme Court extended indefinitely the TRO it issued over the collection of the November 2013 power rate increase.
+On April 22, 2014, the SC extended indefinitely the TRO it issued over the collection of the November 2013 power rate increase.

-The ERC issued an Order (ERC Case No. 2014-021 MC) dated March 3, 2014 voiding the WESM prices of November and December 2013 power bills.
-As directed by ERC, PEMC recalculated the regulated prices and issued WESM adjusted power bills in March 2014 which the Company recorded resulting to an increase in receivables and net trading revenues in 2014.
+The ERC issued an Order (ERC Case No. 2014-021 MC) dated March 3, 2014 voiding the WESM prices of November and December 2013 bills.
+As directed by ERC, PEMC recalculated regulated prices and issued WESM adjustment bills in March 2014 which the Company recorded resulting to an increase in receivables and net trading revenues.

-Certain market players filed motions for reconsideration resulting in ERC's issuance of another Order dated March 27, 2014 for PEMC to provide market participants an additional forty-five (45) days, or up to May 12, 2014 to settle their WESM power bills covering the adjustments for the period October 26 to December 25, 2013.
-ERC extended the settlement of WESM power bills to a non-extendible period of thirty (30) days up to June 11, 2014 which resulted in a Multilateral Agreement where the WESM Trading Participants agreed to be bound to a payment schedule of six (6) months or twenty-four (24) months subject to certain conditions.
+Certain market players filed motions for reconsideration resulting in ERC's issuance of another Order dated March 27, 2014 for PEMC to provide market participants an additional 45 days, or up to May 12, 2014 to settle their WESM bills covering the adjustments for the period October 26 to December 25, 2013.
+ERC extended the settlement of WESM bills to a non-extendible period of 30 days up to June 11, 2014 which resulted in a Multilateral Agreement where the WESM Trading Participants agreed to be bound to a payment schedule of 6 months or 24 months subject to certain conditions.
 The Company signed the Agreement on June 23, 2014.
-In 2016, the Company collected \$\mathbb{P}\$104.48 million under the said Multilateral Agreement.

-In June 2016, the 24-month period of repayment prescribed; hence, the Company provided an allowance for credit losses related to the receivables under the Multilateral Agreement amounting to \$\textstyle{27.00}\$ million.
+As of 2016, the Company collected a total of P1.1 billion, under the said Multilateral Agreement and was recognized as payable and included under "Trade Payables" in the "Other noncurrent liabilities" account in the interim condensed consolidated statements of financial position.
+In June 2016, the 24-month period of repayment prescribed; hence, the Company provided an allowance for doubtful accounts related to the receivables under the Multilateral Agreement amounting to P13.75 million.